Cecca/experiment-reporter/README.md

 // report to console System.out.println(experiment.toSimpleString());

-// report to an Emacs Org mode file experiment.saveAsOrgFile();

 // report to a pretty printed JSON file experiment.saveAsJsonFile(true);

-// report to an EDN file
-experiment.saveAsEdnFile();
 ```

 This will generate the following outputs